 During the initial review of HMIS tools, reviewers found many terms were used to describe the types of FP clients (such as new, renewal, continuer, revisit, etc.).
 In addition, the same term was used to capture different information in different countries.
 Therefore, reviewers decided to provide clear definitions of categories of FP clients, then determine if each country was collecting that information, regardless of the term used in that country.
-The review team decided to use categories proposed by Dasgupta et al. in a 2017 paper (Figure 2).
-In order to determine if each country was capturing these categories, even if not using the same terminology, the review team looked at instructions for providers in the register or definitions found in national HMIS guidance documents.
-When definitions were still vague, the team consulted Jhpiego staff based in the countries to try to clarify the definition based on common understanding within the country.
+The review team decided to use categories proposed by Dasgupta et al. in a 2017 paper (Figure 2).iv In order to determine if each country was capturing these categories, even if not using the same terminology, the review team looked at instructions for providers in the register or definitions found in national HMIS guidance documents.
+When definitions were still vague, the team consulted Jhpiego staff based in the country.